-- 1. Check losses (between inputs and from each input to output) per the specification tables to see if within expected range using a frequency selective voltmeter. - When measuring isolation between inputs, measure frequency F1 going into input 1 and verify that the same frequency is at least 20 dB lower on input 2 with the output of the hybrid connected to a 50 ohm (or 75 ohm depending on hybrid setting) load or to a line tuner with less than 10% reflected power. - When measuring the level of one particular frequency, compare the level of that frequency at the input versus the output and verify that the loss does not exceed the value in the specifications table. - 2.
-The whole system should be connected when doing this test.
-If it is not connected to the coupling capacitor (CCVT), use a power-line simulator on the line side of the Line Tuner.
+1. Check losses (between inputs and from each input to output) per the specification tables to see if within expected range using a frequency selective voltmeter.

+When measuring isolation between inputs, measure frequency F1 going into input 1 and verify that the same frequency is at least 20 dB lower on input 2 with the output of the hybrid connected to a 50 Ω load or to a line tuner with less than 10% reflected power.
+The higher the reflected power is between the output and the line tuner then the worse (lower) the isolation will be between the two inputs.
+When the line tuner is equal to 50 Ω for the TX frequency then the isolation will be at a maximum.

+When measuring the level of one particular frequency, compare the level of that frequency at the input versus the output and verify that the loss does not exceed the value in the specifications table.

+2. The whole system should be connected when doing this test.
+If it is not connected to the coupling capacitor (CCVT), use a power-line simulator on the line side of the Line Tuner .

+(or 75 Ω depending on hybrid setting)